yvesmartindestaillades/NAP/README.md

 # NAP
-New Analysis Pipeline to anaylze DREEM output.
+A New Analysis Pipeline (NAP) to anaylze DREEM output.